libxmp/libxmp/docs/libxmp.rst

 void xmp_end_smix(xmp_context c)
 ````````````````````````````````

-  Deinitialize and resease memory used by the external sample mixer subsystem.
+  Deinitialize and release memory used by the external sample mixer subsystem.

   **Parameters:**
     :c: the player context handle.